 In times BC, groups such as the Chavín, Chimú, Nazca, and Tiahuanaco came down from the north.
 The Chimú city of Chan Chan was going in about 1000 AD, but is in pretty poor shape these days.

 In fact, it’s in ruins.

-The Inca started out a warlike tribe living in the desert of the southern mountains.
+The Inca started out as a warlike tribe living in the desert of the southern mountains.
 About 900 years ago, they decided that the Cusco Valley looked a lot better for growing stuff and moved in.
-Well, that was a big improvement and by 1500 they had an empire going all down the west coast of South America.
+Well, that was a big improvement and by 1500 they had an empire-ized the west coast of South America.
 It stretched from Paraguay to Ecuador.
+Or from Ecuador to Paraguay, depending which direction you went.
 Of course, they didn’t call them by those names like we do.
 The emperor was considered divine.
-Not only by himself but pretty much everybody else.
+And not just by himself, like our leaders, but by everybody else, too.
 They had a lot of gold and silver which caused them a lot of trouble when the Spanish heard about it.

 In 1995, they found some 500-year-old remains of two Inca women and one Inca man frozen in the snow on a mountain peak in Peru.
 This was on Ampato, a sacred peak in the Andes mountain range.
-The anthropologists had a field day with this find especially when they saw the doll-size statuettes dressed in feathers and fine woolens.
-They figured this was part of some sort of sacrifice since they wouldn’t come up there unless somebody made them.
+The anthropologists had a field day with this find, especially when they saw the doll-size statuettes dressed in feathers and fine woolens.
+They figured this was part of some sort of sacrifice since they wouldn’t come up there unless somebody made them do it.